Toyo’s New Load Range ***F*** Open Country Tire Line

 The TRA Sets The Standards

 The Tire and Rim Association (TRA) is the standardization body for this industry in the United States.
 It was established in 1903, and it is lead by top technical representatives from member companies.
 There are a few niche manufacturers who don’t belong to this association, and therefore may not abide by the industry standards, but they are few.
 The common tire sizes, load ratings, and capacities most of us use and are familiar with were created and sanctioned by the TRA.
 Traditionally, flotation sizes (33×12.50R17, 35×12.50R18, etc.) have received more conservative ratings, notably lower than those for LT-metric sizes.
 Why?
 Because the TRA says so.
-Surely there is a technical and/or regulatory reason, but for the end user they are what they are, and we must pick a tire the meets our needs.
+Maybe there is a technical and/or regulatory reason, but for the end user they are what they are, and we must pick a tire the meets our needs.

 New Load Range F Toyo Tires